UniversalDependencies/UD_Maghrebi_Arabic_French-Arabizi/README.md

 # Summary

 A Universal Dependencies corpus for a romanized user-generated content variety of Algerian, a North-African Arabic dialect known for its frequent usage of code-switching.
-We added to the UD annotations NER annotations and Offensive language detection classification.
+We added to the UD annotations NER annotations extending the French Treebank NER scheme (Sagot et al, 2012) and Offensive language classification and corrected many of the translations (still ongoing).

 # Introduction